PiotrJustyna/drakon-renderer/dev-log.md

-# 2024-08-06
+# 2024-08-09

 I have implemented basic error handling, but having glimpsed into the rabbit hole of Haskell exceptions I am positive that this is not something I want to explore at the moment.
 I think I could just get away with using simpler techniques (`Maybe` or `Either` monads instead of exceptions) and focus my attention instead on more valuable things like setting up a home server (I want this renderer to be a service) on my raspberry pi.
-I'm planning to focus on it for the time being to gather my thoughts about a smooth transition from the `Icon` types and deserialization I have today to actual svg rendering which I've already implemented twice and don't seem to be particularly happy with either one of those implementations.
+I'm planning to focus on it for the time being and to gather my thoughts on a smooth transition from the `Icon` type to a new type that will represent positioned icons.
+For positioning I'm planning to use a simple cartesian plane - positive x corrdinates and negative y coordinates only.

 # 2024-08-02